gluwa/ccnext-testnet-bridge-examples/bridge-offchain-worker/README.md

 > This tutorial builds on the previous [Custom Contract Bridging] example -make sure to check it out
 > before moving on!

 So far we have seen [how to initiate a trustless bridge transaction] and [how to customize our trustless bridging logic].
-In this tutorial, we will be seeing how to automate most of our interaction with Creditcoin itself so that end users only have to submit _a single transaction_ on the Sepolia _source chain_.
+In this tutorial, we will be seeing how to automate our interaction with the Creditcoin oracle so that end users only have to submit _a single transaction_ on the Sepolia _source chain_.

 ## What is an Offchain Worker

 An Offchain Worker is an script responsible for watching the state of a _source chain_ (in this case, Sepolia) as well as the Creditcoin _execution chain_.
-It submits _oracles queries_ and interacts with our _bridge proxy_ on Creditcoin in response to specific events on each chain.
-This allows us to automate most of the cross-chain interaction in our _trustless bridge_, resulting in a smoother UX.
+It submits _oracle queries_ and interacts with our _Universal Smart Contract_ on Creditcoin in response to specific events on each chain.
+With an offchain worker, all the end user needs to do is sign a single transaction on the source chain kicking off cross-chain interaction.

 Our offchain worker will listen to events from the following sources: